kevingstewart/next-sslo-api-reference/policies/README.md

 ${\large{\textbf{\textsf{\color{red}Create\ a\ Policy}}}}$

-SSL Orchestrator traffic policies have a robust and flexible workflow that requires one or more "rules".
+SSL Orchestrator policies have a robust and flexible workflow that requires one or more "rules".
 Each rule will then contain "conditions" (the traffic patterns to match on), and "actions" (the actions to take on a matching traffic condition).

-*Note that while Central Manager will create an "All Traffic" traffic rule by default, it is not created by default when using API to manage traffic policies.
-It is highly recommended to include an All Traffic rule in your traffic policy declarations **at the end of the policy** so that anything not matching other (higher) conditions will have some default actions.*
+*Note that while Central Manager will create an "All Traffic" traffic rule by default, it is not created by default when using API to manage traffic rules in a policy.
+It is highly recommended to include an All Traffic rule in your traffic ruleset declarations **at the end of the ruleset** so that anything not matching other (higher) conditions will have some default actions.*

-The below example provides the bare minimum policy declaration with only an All Traffic rule and no other rules.
+The below example provides the bare minimum policy declaration with only an All Traffic rule and no other rules in a traffic ruleset.
 The below All Traffic rule has no conditions, but will allow (implied), SSL intercept, and pass to a service chain.
 Where it indicates [service-chain-id], replace this with a valid service-chain ID.
-The various traffic rule options are provided later in this document.

 **Basic**
 ```bash